 Giorgione was an Italian painter of the Venetian school during the High Renaissance from Venice, Italy.
-Giorgione is known for his poetic nature and astounding artwork, however, only six paintings are credited to him.
+Giorgione is known for his poetic nature and astounding artwork, however, only a few paintings are credited to him.

 Giorgione is one of the most strange figures in European art history.
-Together with Titian (artist), who was most likely younger, they established the distinct Venetian school of Italian Renaissance painting, which accomplished a lot through color and temperament painting methods.
+Together with Titian (artist), who was most likely younger than Giorgione; they established the distinct Venetian school of Italian Renaissance painting, which lead to various temperament painting methods.

 Here is a list of Giorgione's most famous paintings:

 - Sleeping Venus by Giorgione and Titian

 - Il Tramonto by Giorgione

 - Old Woman by Giorgione